squidfunk/mkdocs-material/docs/creating-your-site.md

 ### Advanced configuration

 Material for MkDocs comes with a lot of configuration options.
-The _guides_ section explains in great detail how to configure and customize colors, fonts, icons and much more:
+The _setup_ section explains in great detail how to configure and customize colors, fonts, icons and much more: